 Every small business is different, especially when it comes to how much shredding it needs to do.
-For some, it may take weeks or months before the shredding material reaches a breaking point.
-But for others, paper that needs to be shredded piles up quickly.
-That’s where scheduled shredding comes in.
+For some, it may take weeks or months before the shredding material to accumulate enough.
+But for others, paper that needs shredding can pile up quickly.
+This is where scheduled shredding comes in.

-Watch the video or read the transcript below to learn about what scheduled shredding is, how it works, and when to use it.
+In the video or transcript below, learn about scheduled shredding services, how it works, and when to use it.

-Scheduled shredding is an option designed to simplify shredding of sensitive information that needs to be shredded regularly, rather than just with the occasional shredding purge.
+Shredding information is an important part in the data protection process.
+Scheduled shredding is an option designed to simplify the shredding process.
+This allows sensitive information to be shred regularly.
 A consistent and flexible shredding schedule can help you stay on top of your document shredding.

 Benefits of Scheduled Shredding